belaeat/hr-app/README.md

 ### New features

+- Protected route.
+Only admin can login and see the employee list.
 - Destructured props for cleaner code.
 - Reusable `Button` component with customizable styles.
 - Editable fields for role, department, and location.